 Unfortunately, most of the fortress was destroyed during the earthquakes and nowadays you can only see the ruins of it.

-There is a well-established hiking trail connecting Skaros Rock with Imerovigli, starting at Agios Georgios church.
+There is a well-established hiking trail connecting Skaros Rock with Imerovigli, starting at Agios Georgios Chapel.
 The hike is not that long, only 600 meters (1,970 feet) in one way, but you have to tackle hundreds of stairs during the trail which makes it pretty challenging.

 Stop 3: Three Bells of Fira